City of Ekurhuleni Metropolitan Municipality: Main places

 The 2011 census divided the municipality into inter alia the following main places:

 Parks and nature

-Ekurhuleni has over 206 wetlands and lakes.

 Germiston Lake is a natural pan in the Elsburgspruit system and has a catchment area of 1174ha.
 It is fed mostly by surface runoff water and storm water drains.
 The lake is one of the cleanest bodies of water in South Africa.
 It has a size of 57.4 ha and a maximum capacity of 2839×$10^6 m^3$.
 Its depth is approximately 8 metres.
 On the banks of the lake are a recreational park with playground equipment and braai areas as well as a rowing club and golf club.

 A wetland of note is the Blesbokriver wetland which stretches over an area of 1858ha.

-Flamingos can be found in the Marievale Bird sanctuary.

 The Bullfrog Pan is almost 10 hectares and is home to more than 150 bird species.

 Landmarks

 In 2017, the Chris Hani memorial at Thomas Nkobi Memorial Park in Boksburg was revealed during the 22nd commemoration of his death.
 The Chris Hani memorial site consists of the Monument, the Walk of Remembrance and the Wall of Remembrance which recognizes the historical events, places and people associated with the liberation struggle of South Africa.

 The Thokoza Wall of Remembrance commemorates the people who died in the fight between the Inkatha Freedom Party and the residents.